Restaurant Web Site

 - Consider interesting trends from any genre of sites.

-- How do the pages' navigation and contents respond to changes in viewport size?
+- Note how pages' navigation and contents respond to changes in viewport size.

-- Use of spacing and proximity used to “chunk” information?
+- Use of spacing and proximity to “chunk” information?

 - Methods to display prices